jdweaver/ds_sandbox/README.md

 # ds_sandbox
-repository for general assembly data science class, includes homework and final project.
+This is a repository for general assembly data science class, includes homework and final project.